Sheaf quantization from exact WKB analysis: Sheaf quantizations associated to meromorphic flat -connection of rank 2 of Schr odinger type

 where

-$v$ is a turning point in the closure of $D$, and $D'$ is an open subset which contains $D$ and the Stokes edges of $D$ but not vertices (turning points).
+$v$ is a turning point in the closure of $D$, and $D'$ is an open subset which is a union of $D$ and the thickenings of the Stokes edges of $D$.
 This object does not depend on $i$, but we will keep the indices.
-Let $T_c$ ($c\in \bR$) be the translation by $c$.
 We set